EndPointCorp/end-point-blog/2010/07/13/views-across-many-similar-tables.html.md

 ```
 etc.

 Several of the codes are common to several tables.
-For instance, "void" is a status that occurs in seven tables.
-The application cares about this; there are code-level triggers that will respond to a change of status to "void" in one table, and pass that information along to another table higher up the chain.
+For instance, “void” is a status that occurs in seven tables.
+The application cares about this; there are code-level triggers that will respond to a change of status to “void” in one table, and pass that information along to another table higher up the chain.

-Since I wasn't present at the birth of the system (nor do I have unlimited memory to keep 180+ codes in my head), I needed a way to answer the question, "In which table(s) does status 'foo' occur?"
-This was made rather easier by attention to detail early on: each of the status tables was named "*_statuses"; each primary key was named "code"; and each human-readable description field was named "display_label".
+Since I wasn’t present at the birth of the system (nor do I have unlimited memory to keep 180+ codes in my head), I needed a way to answer the question, “In which table(s) does status ‘foo’ occur?”
+This was made rather easier by attention to detail early on: each of the status tables was named “*_statuses”; each primary key was named “code”; and each human-readable description field was named “display_label”.
 I wrote a Pl/PgSQL function to create a view spanning all the tables.
 (I could have just created the SQL by hand, but I wanted a way to reproduce this effort later, if tables are added, dropped, or modified.)

 ```sql
 CREATE FUNCTION create_all_statuses()